Skip to main content

 Suicide Prevention

-*A 2-day comprehensive suicide prevention training program for anyone
+*2-day comprehensive suicide prevention training program for anyone

 Trauma

-*2.5-hour training for educators, law enforcement, and school based mental health personnel
+*2.5-hour training for educators, law enforcement, and school-based mental health personnel

-*3-hour training for school based and community mental health providers, educators with some knowledge of trauma, LE with knowledge of trauma
+*3-hour training for school-based and community mental health providers, educators with some knowledge of trauma, LE with knowledge of trauma

-*3-hour training for school based and community mental health providers, educators, SROs, non-SRO law enforcement, school security, all other school personnel
+*3-hour training for school-based and community mental health providers, educators, SROs, non-SRO law enforcement, school security, all other school personnel

-Description of the program:This session will provide a look at the impact of trauma on youth and resources for schools and communities to provide trauma-sensitive care working within MTSS, as well as an overview of the Handle With Care program.
-Handle With Care originated in West Virginia in 2013 to target the lasting impacts of being on the scene of law enforcement and/or emergency services activity can have on youth.
+Description of the program:This session will look at the impact of trauma on youth and resources for schools and communities to provide trauma-sensitive care working within MTSS, as well as an overview of the Handle With Care program.
+Handle With Care originated in West Virginia in 2013 to target the lasting impacts that being on the scene of law enforcement and/or emergency services activity can have on youth.
 The HWC program provides a method of communication to the schools so they can provide services for students who may be in need.
 A brief overview of the history of ACEs will be discussed along with the neuroscience of trauma and development.
 Real-world examples of common trauma responses and strategies for addressing them will be explored.
-Usable strategies for working with students with differing levels of trauma, education, and development while working in classrooms, small groups and individual work will be discussed and provided.
+Usable strategies for working with students with differing levels of trauma, education, and development while working in classrooms, small groups, and individual work will be discussed and provided.

-Description of the program:Effective support for clients in human service agencies requires workers to understand the impact of vicarious trauma.
-It is necessary for service providers to recognize the ways that trauma symptoms are likely to manifest and their relationships with people in helping positions.
-In order to maintain positive mental health while dealing with vicarious trauma, it is important to have strategies to help yourself and those around you.
-This session will provide information on vicarious trauma and how it can affect your work and life as well as healthy ways to work through it.
+Description of the program: Effective support for clients in human service agencies requires workers to understand the impact of vicarious trauma.
+Service providers must recognize the ways that trauma symptoms are likely to manifest and their relationships with people in helping positions.
+To maintain positive mental health while dealing with vicarious trauma, it is important to have strategies to help yourself and those around you.
+This session will provide information on vicarious trauma and how it can affect your work and life, as well as healthy ways to work through it.

 Bullying Prevention